Full Day Exploration

 Day Excursion trip to Alleppey for a Houseboat Cruise

-Alleppey is a beautiful place in the ‘God’s own country’, Kerala.
+Alleppey is a beautiful destination featured in many Kerala tours, located in the ‘God’s own country’, Kerala.
 Alleppey houseboats are as popular as this beautiful state in India.
-The place is endowed with the rich source of green paddy fields, water birds, water lilies, coconut groves, historical monuments, ancient churches and temples, traditional village life and exclusive flora and fauna and enjoying it from a houseboat is the most thrilling holiday experience for travellers and tourists visiting the place.
-A houseboat cruise in Alleppey is really unique in experience thanks to views like migratory birds,narrow canals and seasonal rains and above all provides you with the most enchanting experience that you will cherish forever.
+The place is endowed with a rich source of green paddy fields, water birds, water lilies, coconut groves, historical monuments, ancient churches and temples, traditional village life, and exclusive flora and fauna.
+Enjoying it from a houseboat is the most thrilling holiday experience for travelers and tourists visiting the place.
+A houseboat cruise in Alleppey offers a truly unique experience—thanks to views like migratory birds, narrow canals, and seasonal rains—and above all, provides you with the most enchanting experience that you will cherish forever.

 Day Excursion trip to Athirampally